On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA

-In Section~\ref{sec:fpca} we treat problem (4), by showing how the results of the previous sections can be employed in fPCA.
-We assume that the data consists in a sample of $n$ independent trajectories $X_i(t)$, of a background stochastic process $X(t)$ with covariance operator $\mathcal{K}$.
-Each trajectory is observed at the same $m$ discrete data points $t_1 < t_2 < \ldots t_m$, and is corrupted by noise.
+In Section~\ref{sec:fpca}, we treat problem (4), by showing how the results of the previous sections can be employed in fPCA.
+The data consists in a sample of $n$ independent trajectories $X_i(t)$, of a background stochastic process $X(t)$ with covariance operator $\mathcal {K}$.
+Each trajectory is observed at the same $m$ discrete data points $t_1 < t_2 < \cdots< t_m$, and is corrupted by noise.
 Problem (2) has not been studied in this context, but aspects of problem (3) have been thoroughly studied, however only in asymptotic contexts.
-For perfectly observed trajectories, at all time points $t$ and without additive noise, \citet{Hall:06} use a result by \citet{Dauxois:82} to develop a bootstrap based approach for selecting the sample eigenvalues and eigenfunctions that estimate the population counterparts at the parametric rate.
-For discretely observed trajectories, the theoretical properties of the estimated eigenvalues and eigenvectors have been established by, for instance, \citet{Yao:05}, \citet{Hall:06b} and \citet{Benko:09}.
+For perfectly observed trajectories, at all time points $t$ and without additive noise, Hall and Hosseini-Nassb \cite{Hall:06} use a result by Dauxois \textit{et al.} \cite{Dauxois:82} to develop a bootstrap based approach for selecting the sample eigenvalues and eigenfunctions that estimate the population counterparts at the parametric rate.
+For discretely observed trajectories, the theoretical properties of the estimated eigenvalues and eigenvectors have been established by, for instance, Yao \textit{et al.} \cite{Yao:05}, Hall \textit{et al.} \cite{Hall:06b} and Benko \textit{et al.} \cite{Benko:09}.
 However, all these results are relative to the first few fixed eigenvalues and eigenfunctions of $\mathcal{K}$, are of asymptotic nature, and the selection of the appropriate number of features, in finite samples, is left open.
-We bridge this gap here. \\ We study the class of covariance operators $\mathcal{K}$ with spectra having polynomial decay, of which the Brownian motion is a chief example.
-For this class, we show how the sample covariance matrix, in connection with the scree plot method, can be employed to detect jumps in the spectrum of the covariance operator.
-This is presented in Section~\ref{sec:fpca:detectable}.
-In Section~\ref{sec:fpca:eigen} we show how to the scree plot can be used to determine the number of sample eigenvalues and eigenvectors that are accurate estimates of the population eigenvalues and eigenfunctions, the latter evaluated at the discrete observation points.
-The approximation theory results developed in Section~\ref{sec:fpca:finite} are instrumental in this analysis.
+We bridge this gap here.

+We study the class of covariance operators $\mathcal{K}$ with spectra having polynomial decay, of which the Brownian motion is a chief example.
+For this class, we show how the sample covariance matrix, in connection with the scree plot method, can be employed to detect jumps in the spectrum of the covariance operator, and to determine the number of sample eigenvalues and eigenvectors that are accurate estimates of the population eigenvalues and eigenfunctions, the latter evaluated at the discrete observation points.
+Instrumental in this analysis, and new relative to what we already developed in Sections~\ref{sec:detectable} and \ref{sec:eigen}, are the results of Section~\ref{sec:fpca:finite}.